konekoya/Bible/README.md

 - remove read button and change the select to activate when user finish selecting
 - better UI and how to select/change between chapters
 - better layout solution for mobile devices, mainly, the toggle black mode icon
-- favicon for this project
+- provide higher resolution favicon for Apple products like iPhone and Macbooks
 - tooltip, and I think we should do a tooltip project...
 - chapter field(select) should reflect the current chapter even when user has changed the chapter
 - Google font fallback